Hey! I'm Luis. I research machine learning models and the systems that train and serve them. From databases to LLMs to computational fluid dynamics.

 I could build software but didn't understand the theory behind it.
 So I did my undergrad at TU Munich[1] in computer science, building the theoretical foundations you can't get from coding alone.
 Then I joined Snowflake's Database Connectors team[2] and later Microsoft[3] to see how systems work at enterprise scale.
 Building data pipelines that thousands of teams depended on showed me what breaks when you go from ten users to ten thousand.
 I learned to combine theory and practice at scale.
 But I kept noticing the people who invented the foundational ideas I was building on seemed to see something I didn't.
 Not just how to extend existing systems, but how to invent new ones.

 I wanted to learn that.
-I pursued my Master's in computer science and spent two semesters at UC Berkeley[4] researching at the Sky Computing Lab[5] with Joseph E. Gonzalez[6], Matei Zaharia[7], and Deepti Raghavan[8] at Stanford[9].
+I pursued my Master's in computer science and spent two semesters studying and researching at UC Berkeley[4], fortunate to work at the Sky Computing Lab[5] with Ion Stoica[6] and Joseph E. Gonzalez[7].
+Through Matei Zaharia[8] I also worked with Deepti Raghavan[9] at Stanford[10].
 I went there to learn how to deconstruct systems, challenge assumptions at every layer, focus on research problems that actually matter, and keep exploring when the path forward isn't obvious.
-The work started with batch data analytics[10, MLSys 2025].
+The work started with batch data analytics[11, MLSys 2025].
 Everyone treated it as a model or a hardware problem.
 It was neither.
 The inefficiency was in how data flowed through the system layers.
 Solution?
 Reorder the content structure of the database tables to maximize KV cache reuse at the GPU level.
 No model changes.
 No new hardware.
-That insight led to vCache[11, ICLR 2026], a production-ready semantic caching system with mathematically proven error rate guarantees.
+That insight led to vCache[12, ICLR 2026], a production-ready semantic caching system with mathematically proven error rate guarantees.
 Users define how often the system can be wrong.
 It guarantees that rate and outperforms every baseline.
-From there vAttention[12, ICLR 2026] and SkyLight[13] for efficient inference, ALTO[14] for compound AI orchestration, and work on overthinking[15] in agentic systems.
+From there vAttention[13, ICLR 2026] and SkyLight[14] for efficient inference, ALTO[15] for compound AI orchestration, and work on overthinking[16] in agentic systems.
 I learned that you can't invent real solutions by optimizing one component in isolation.
 You need to understand the entire system.

 Picks and shovels.